jdelia/genesis-site-title-styles-1/readme.txt

 == Changelog ==
 = 1.10 =
-Replaced logic to recognize words that contain special characters.
+Replaced logic to recognize words that contain special characters, diacritical marks and symbols.
 The plugin now will wrap a span tag around everything separated by a space.
 Any extra spaces are removed.

 For example: “BLANCO PRÍBAR®&nbsp;&nbsp;&nbsp;INC.”